fametrano/fametrano.github.io/_posts/2018-10-11-Not-a-blockchain.md

 guarantee [time-stamping](https://opentimestamps.org/), but it cannot guarantee validity, correctness, or accuracy of the content being time-stamped.
-So, despite landing on a legitimate web page, whatever has been notarized on the blockchain and is displayed on the web page can be false.
+So, despite landing on a legitimate web page, whatever has been notarized on the blockchain and is displayed on that web page can be false.
 You can order pizza via e-mail, but it cannot be delivered by e-mail.